-A storm occurring on a low-relief watershed with wide, flat streams will produce a long duration hydrograph with a low peak discharge in comparison with that generated by a high relief mountain basin having steep narrow channels.
+A storm occurring on a low-relief watershed with wide, flat streams will produce a long duration hydrograph with a low peak discharge in comparison with that generated by a high-relief mountain basin having steep narrow channels.
 Many deterministic models, including the WinTR-20, simulate the interrelationships among the runoff processes through a unit hydrograph (UHG).
 If stream flow records are available for the subject watershed, the WinTR-20 allows a site specific UHG to be input.
 If possible, the derived site specific UHG should be used.
 However, the usual circumstance is to use the default dimensionless UHG built into the WinTR-20.
 While the NRCS dimensionless UHG is thoroughly discussed in Chapter 16 of NRCS-NEH Part 630, Hydrology, several issues are presented here for completeness.

 The dimensionless UHG controls the shape and peak discharge of the runoff hydrograph using the drainage area, the volume of runoff, and the time of concentration as input parameters.
-NRCS-NEH Part 630, Hydrology gives the peak discharge of the unit hydrograph - which the WinTR-20 convolves with the time-distribution of rainfall excess - as
+NRCS-NEH Part 630, Hydrology gives the peak discharge of the unit hydrograph that the WinTR-20 convolves with the time-distribution of rainfall excess as where A{sm} is watershed area in square miles and T_p is the time to peak in hours.
+In Equation 3.5, Q is 1.0 inches because it is a unit hydrograph.
+Time to peak is a function of the duration of the unit excess rainfall, ΔD , and the time of concentration T_c as shown in equation 3.5a.

-$$q{\rm oph} = \frac{484 \, A \, Q}{T{\rm p}} \tag{3.5}$$
+$$q{\rm oph} = 484 A{\rm sm} Q / T{\rm p} \tag{3.5}$$